MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

 ## Web recorder

 - **Issue**: When adding elements or capturing images, the console and the designer are visible and they might obstruct the user.
 - **Workarounds**: Minimize the designer and console windows when you're adding UI elements or capturing screenshots.

+- **Issue**: By default, the Web recorder will not work, if the selected language is Japanese.

+- **Workarounds**: Change the browser variable name to latin text, for example "Browser1".
+You can find this setting under the **Advanced** options at the bottom of the web recorder dialog.

 ## Loops
 - **Issue**: An *Invalid Value* message may be displayed inside the configuration of the **Loop Action** when using a variable in **Start from**, **End to**, or **Increment by** even if the inputs are valid numeric expressions.
 The actions can still be saved and run successfully despite this message.